Inconsistencies with anchor text selection and inclusion in tab chain

 As an alternative, Mozilla advises using button elements rather than anchors that only have click handlers (see: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a), but I suspect that approach would take far more work to implement and present compatibility issues with the Bootstrap styling.
 Another possibility is to incorporate CSS "user-select: none" rules to address the selectable anchor text issue, but that would not address the tab chain issue.

-Updated by Bruce Toll over 2 years ago
+Updated by Bruce Toll almost 3 years ago

 I did some additional testing and found a problem with the patch breaking existing code.
 Specifically, I had a WMenu in a WDialog where it was intended that focus would remain in the WDialog using keyWentDown() to check for arrow keys and switch between menu entries.
 With the patch, the arrow keys continue to work --- until you click on a menu item.
 At that point, focus switches and the arrow keys in the parent WDialog no longer respond (but the tab key now does).
 In any case, the existing code depended on the fact that the menu items could not receive focus (even with a click) and the patch broke that assumption.
 I suspect this is just one example of the patch having too broad an effect.